seraphx2/feather-pager/README.md

 ```

 ## Basic SCSS Structure for Styling
-NOTE: A class named `page` is automatically added to the pagination container for css targeting purposes.

 Here is a simple bit of SCSS you can use to get started styling the page "buttons".
-The page "buttons" (including ellipsis, but not 'previous' or 'next') are also assigned a class called "page".
+The page "buttons" (including ellipsis, but not 'previous' or 'next') are also assigned a class called `page`.
 This was implemented to be able to manipulate them directly (e.g. with a media query if the screen size gets too small).
 ```css
 .pager li {
     display: inline;